heltonsaulo/heltonsaulo.github.io/_pages/about.md

  <li>  <a href = "https://doi.org/10.1016/j.spl.2024.110032"> An upper bound and a characterization for Gini’s mean difference based on correlated random variables</a>.
 Jointly with R. Vila and N. Balakrishnan. <strong>Statistics & Probability Letters</strong>, 207, 110032, 2024.</li>

  <li>  <a href = "https://doi.org/10.1002/for.3214"> Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk forecasting</a>.
 Jointly with S. Pal, R,.
-Souza, R. Vila and A. Dasilva. <strong>Journal of Forecasting</strong>, Journal of Forecasting, 44, 589-605, 2025.</li>
+Souza, R. Vila and A. Dasilva. <strong>Journal of Forecasting</strong>, 44, 589-605, 2025.</li>

 </ul>